 Flight of the Dragonfly has its roots in the Masters in Creative Writing where the team met.
 It all started in 2019 as a launch event for a course related anthology; we enjoyed ourselves so much sharing and hearing poetry and prose that night that we wanted more.
-Two years down the line the event is still going strong, albeit that we are now on Zoom rather than in an upstairs room of a pub.
+Three years down the line the event is still going strong, alternating each month between Zoom and an upstairs room of a pub.

 or visit Facebook for latest news

 Darren has an MA in Creative Writing from the University of Brighton.